wp-plugins/varnish-http-purge/readme.txt

 Make sure your Varnish VCL is configured correctly to purge all the right pages.

-= Can I use this with a prodxy service like CloudFlare? =
+= Can I use this with a proxy service like CloudFlare? =

 Yes, but you'll need to make some additonal changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).